Priyansu122/SRAM-Project-2023/README.md

         - Becuase of that the sense amplifier will be turned OFF as M3,M4 and M0,M5 will be OFF.
         - Node will be at logic 0 thats why the sense amplifier output will be at logic 0.
         - Hence during this state the powerloss will not happen as the output is fixed at a point.
-        - For our project we have considered sense amp as alaways ON hence, sense amp output will be always equal to 0.
+        - For our project we have considered sense amp as always ON, hence sa = 0 (always).

 - In the above sense Amplifier design there are two current mirrors i.e M0,M5 and M3,M4.
 - In this circuit when BL and BLB will be at vdd at that time the node voltage will be at 999mv.